saucelabs/sauce-docs/docs/test-fairy/platforms/xamarin.md

 ### Upload dSYM

-With TestFairy, symbolicating crash reports is as easy as pie.
+With TestFairy, symbolicating crash reports are as easy as pie.
 A simple Build Phase script can automatically upload the compressed .dSYM file for future symbolicaton.

-To enable automatic uploads of .dSYM files, please follow these steps:
+To enable automatic uploads of .dSYM files, follow these steps:

 #### Step 1: